Magnesium can help to:

 Magnesium for energy

 Magnesium can help to improve energy levels as it is required by the mitochondria to make energy in the body.
-Magnesium is a crucial nutrient needed to use glucose by helping to convert glucose to ATP (the body’s usable form of energy).
+It is a crucial mineral needed to use glucose by helping to convert glucose to ATP (the body’s usable form of energy).

 One reason why someone may feel fatigued can be due to a lack of magnesium.
 Magnesium malate is a form of magnesium that helps with energy production.

 Magnesium and stress